Deploy a migration infrastructure

 AZURE-CUS) along with the datacenter site (

-Then, they create two site links to connect everything.
+They create two site links to connect everything.
 The domain controllers should then be moved to their location.

-After everything is configured, the Active Directory replication topology is in place.
+They confirm that the Active Directory replication topology is in place.

 With everything complete, a list of the domain controllers and sites is shown in the on-premises Active Directory Administrative Center.